aleksandrkravchukos/sender/README.md

 ## Solution architecture description

-    To be able to encount clint's timezone this solution creates a related table "message_time_in_time_zone" with all 24 timezones relating to UTC time.
+    To be able to encount client's timezone this solution creates a related table "message_time_in_time_zone" with all 24 timezones relating to UTC time.

 ## Prerequisites